Scott-Huang/Music-Game/README.md

 The game can now be auto-generated given the chosen music file.
 It can extract the on-set strength of the music and generate circle patterns to fit the rhythm of the music. --4/19/21

+New backgrounds with a music visualization while playing. --4/25/21

 ### Environment set up
 The game is built by only python.
 Here is a list of packages used: